Accounting & Finance

 1. Vary Your Asset Class

-When you’re diversifying across asset classes, it’s crucial to understand the trends in human behavior during busts and booms.
-For instance, most people tend to rent luxurious and bigger apartments in sought-after locations during times of economic growth.
+When diversifying across asset classes, it’s crucial to understand the trends in human behaviour during busts and booms.
+For instance, during economic growth, most people rent luxurious and bigger apartments in sought-after locations.

 On the other hand, during tough times such as recessions, they often downsize, move across town, and find a moderately priced apartment.